OfficeDev/ews-java-api/readme.md

 ## Contact

-You can use Exchange Web Services to create contact items in a mailbox.
+You can use EWS to create contact items in a mailbox.

 ### Contact Creation

-You can use Exchange Web Services to create contact items in a mailbox.
+You can use EWS to create contact items in a mailbox.
 To create a Contact object, bind to the object that will contain the object, create a Contact object, set its properties and save the object to the directory store.

 ```